 As luck would have it, there are ways to bring color into a small bathroom.
 Try painting your radiator, adding a colorful bathmat or using a vibrant shower curtain.
 In fact, if the hallway leading into your bathroom uses a darker color, ease a lighter tone of that color into the bathroom.
 It will once again fool the eye into thinking it is one big room.

-9. Paint A Statement or Accent Wall
+9. Paint A Bathroom Accent Wall

 Before you do so, make sure you choose a color you absolutely love.
 If you followed our advice and went with light colors all around, this accent wall will stand out like no other.